bcgov/mds/docs/verifiable_credentias.md

 - Test: `cecfcac5-2945-460b-a43b-756c4fe6c017`
 - Prod: `7455e995-aacc-4797-a25f-e1f4a2bcdbb8`

+Traction Api Keys:

+- These are not stored here, API keys can be destroyed and replaced if compromised, unlike the Wallet Key, which is immutable.

-\*\*Wallet ID and Wallet Key are considered the Admin login for the wallets, they are not stored here but should be stored in a permanent and secure location like a password manager.
+**Wallet ID and Wallet Key are considered the Admin login for the wallets, they are not stored here but should be stored in a permanent and secure location like a password manager.**

 Traction Tenant API: